Populate the Catalog

 Note-2 The preceding sequence of processing assumes a new catalog is being populated, this avoids the possibility of duplicate data set conflicts.

-The Four Categories of non-Relational Data and the Processes for Populating a Catalog
+The Five Categories of non-Relational Data and the Processes for Populating a Catalog

 Additional detail and links to documents with additional detail for each of the preceding processing tasks is provided in later sections of this document.